Simple clothing for a rustic camp

-- 3 Hats, 1 warm and (at least!)
-2 for sun protection (all hats should be clearly labelled!)
+- 3 Hats for sun protection (all hats should be clearly labeled!)

 - 1 Raincoat or poncho (no umbrellas!!)

-- Campers will be required to wear masks at varying points throughout the day if and when they are not with their cohort.
-We will advise as camp gets closer regarding the number and type we might recommend, but please be aware they will be necessary.
+- Please pack 12 masks.
+Campers will be required to wear masks at varying points throughout the day if and when they are not with their cohort.

 - In general, plan for enough masks for the session - whatever type is comfortable for your child.
-Cloth masks can be washed with the regular laundry, which is done weekly, so please plan accordingly.
+Cloth masks can be washed with the regular laundry, which is done every 10-14 days, so please plan accordingly.

-- 1 Sneakers or sturdy shoes (can get dirty + wet)
+- 1 pair of Sneakers or sturdy shoes (can get dirty + wet)

-- 1 Sandals with back strap for shower/pool/lake (like Crocs)--
+- 1 pair of Sandals with back strap for shower/pool/lake (like Crocs)--

 - NO FLIP FLOPS!

-- 1 Hiking shoes (if already broken in; otherwise sneakers are fine)
+- 1 pair of Hiking shoes (if already broken in; otherwise sneakers are fine)

 - 1 Pillow